chrisalbon/what3words_password_generator/readme.md

 I decided to make a password generator using what3words.

 This function generates a random latitude and longitude coordinate pair, and uses the what3words API to generate three words to use as a password.
-The function also has the option of appending a number and/or character as needed.
+The function also has the option of appending a number and/or character, and an option for adding capital letters.

 The script is in iPython notebook format, but you can view it on [iPython notebook viewer site](http://nbviewer.ipython.org/github/chrisalbon/what3words_password_generator/blob/master/password_generator.ipynb).